 The GloBE rules also support the adoption of domestic minimum taxes.
-Adopting GloBE's QDMT preserves the first right of taxation to the source country, thus switching the country collecting the GloBE tax from an IIR- or UTPR-imposing country to the country where the income is earned.
-The OECD has stated that QDMTs will be recognized as "fully creditable
+Adopting GloBE's QDMT preserves the first right of taxation to the source country, thus switching the country collecting the GloBE Top-Up Tax from an IIR- or UTPR-imposing country to the country where the income is earned.
+The OECD has stated that QDMTs will be recognized as "fully creditable against any liability under GloBE."
+The OECD Inclusive Framework confirmed in recent administrative guidance that source countries' QDMTs will take precedence over shareholder level taxes and will be treated as creditable against taxes imposed at the shareholder level by the parent country in the same way as other source country domestic taxes.
+The general idea of the QDMT is illustrated in Figure 4.